BIBLIOMETRICS RESEARCH INTERNSHIP

 • A technical certificate recognizing their training in bibliometrics and data science

-While core topics in the BRI are taught by faculty and physicians, office hours are led by Harvard GAMI and ThinkNeuro project managers who answer intern questions and guide students through completing all research deliverables.
+While core topics in the BRI are taught by faculty and physicians, office hours are led by ThinkNeuro project managers who answer intern questions and guide students through completing all research deliverables.

 Spring Application